Lastaapps/fb-pages-discord-bot/README.md

 If the bot runs in public content mode, make your page private, otherwise the bot will get your page anyway.
-If you logged in using Business login, authenticate again and in list of pages the bot can manage select none.
+If you logged in using Business login, authenticate again and in the list of pages, the bot can manage select none.
-If you used system user token, revoke tokens of the system user.
+If you use system user token, revoke tokens of the system user.

 ## Own deployment and Authorization

-The server is configured using envirinment variables.
+The server is configured using environment variables.
 All the variables have to be set.
 See `env_example` with configuration example.